Henry Fairfield Osborn: Personal life

 In June 1881, Osborn was married to writer Lucretia Thatcher Perry (1858–1930) at the military chapel on Governors Island.
 She was the daughter of Brigadier General Alexander James Perry and Josephine (Adams) Perry, and a descendant of Justice Christopher Raymond Perry).
 Lucretia's sister, Josephine Adams Perry, was the wife of banker Junius Spencer Morgan II.
-Thatcher Perry had five children with Osborn, one of whom died in childhood:
+Thatcher Perry had five children with Osborn, including Henry Fairfield Osborn Jr., the naturalist and conservationist.